Skip to content

 Body Parameters (application/x-www-form-urlencoded):

-• Example Full Token cURL for a User on a Commercial Environment:
+• Example Full Token cURL for a User:

 --header 'Content-Type: application/x-www-form-urlencoded' \